-‘The Young And The Restless’ Spoilers For The Week Of August 5: Victoria Wins While Billy Loses
+‘The Young And The Restless’ Spoilers For The Week Of August 5: Victoria Wins, While Billy Loses

 It turns out to be a night to remember, as things take a turn at Kyle and Lola’s engagement party.
 Unfortunately, the evening is not what Mariah hopes it will be.
 Summer and Abby fight, and so do Theo and Kyle.
 Ultimately, Nate (Sean Dominic) sees Abby in a different light, and he might feel he dodged a bullet with her rejecting him.

-Chelsea (Melissa Claire Egan) faces a tough decision her mom Anita Lawson (Catherine Bach) shows up in Genoa City.
-Chelsea’s son Connor (Judah Mackey) arrives in town with his grandma.
-A worried Chelsea must decide how to tell Connor about Adam or if she even will.
+Chelsea (Melissa Claire Egan) faces a tough decision when her mom, Anita Lawson (Catherine Bach), shows up in Genoa City.
+Chelsea’s son, Connor (Judah Mackey), arrives in town with his grandma.
+A worried Chelsea must decide how to tell Connor about Adam, or if she even will.
 Since she’s made it clear that she wants to stay, it seems likely that Adam will find out about Connor and vice versa.

 In helping Victor (Eric Braeden), Nikki (Melody Thomas Scott) plays it tough, but she is struggling watching Victor have such a difficult time over his treatments.

-After long weeks of terror, Billy’s (Jason Thompson) dreams continue to haunt him.
-This week things will get completely out of control even though Billy finally reached out for professional help.
+After many weeks of terror, Billy’s (Jason Thompson) dreams continue to haunt him.
+This week things will get completely out of control, even though Billy finally reached out for professional help.

 While Billy is otherwise occupied, Jack (Peter Bergman) takes control of a situation.
 With Phyllis’s strange deal for the Jabotiques, the My Beauty and Jabot merger, and Victor’s recent call for help, Jack has a lot going on, but he figures out how to handle things.